Marine Stings and Scrapes

 - If it is available, apply a lather of shaving cream or soap, or a paste of baking soda, flour, or talc to the skin.
 The stinging cells will stick to the shaving cream or paste and can then be easily scraped off with a safety razor, a knife edge, or the edge of a credit card.

-- Take an antihistamine, such as diphenhydramine or chlorpheniramine, or apply 1% hydrocortisone cream to help control itching.
+- Take an antihistamine, such as a nondrowsy one like loratadine (Claritin) or one that might make you sleepy like diphenhydramine (Benadryl), or apply 1% hydrocortisone cream to help control itching.
 Note: Do not use the cream on children younger than age 2 unless your doctor tells you to.
 Do not use in the rectal or vaginal area in children younger than age 12 unless your doctor tells you to.
 Also, don't give antihistamines to your child unless you've checked with the doctor first.

 - Use an ice pack to help relieve pain.